-• Simplified Printer Installation: You can now install printers using Google Chrome.
+- Direct Print Accounting Support: Supports print accounting for direct printer with third-party print accounting solutions such as Papercut.
+For more information, see Accounting with iPrint. - Simplified Printer Installation: You can now install printers using Google Chrome.
 In addition, an improved installation experience is available with Firefox and using Internet Explorer there is no need to run as an administrator.
-For more information, see "Installing the iPrint Client".
+For more information, see Installing the iPrint Client.